karthicknadaraj/karthicknadaraj/README.md

 -
 - 💞️ I’m looking to collaborate on ...Project
 -
-- 📫 How to reach me ...karthicknadaraj98@gmail.com
+- 📫 How to reach me ...karthicknadaraj98@gmail.com and https://github.com/karthicknadaraj
 -

 Educational Qualification: